-Three Months Nine Months The decrease in cash flows from operating activities is primarily due to the early receipt of certain July rents in the second quarter of 2020.
-The increase in cash flows from operating activities is due to lower working capital requirements, offset by decreased collections in relation to COVID-19.
+Three Months Nine Months The increase in cash flows from operating activities is due to lower working capital requirements, offset by decreased collections in relation to COVID-19.

 Cash flows from operating activities are partially used to fund ongoing operations and expenditures for leasing capital and property capital(2).